Revature-Leafbound/Leafbound-API/Branching Guidelines/Branching Guidelines.md

 <hr>

-### If you created a branch, and updates in dev were made... merge.
+### If you created a branch, and updates in dev branch were made... merge.
 1. Save and `git commit` or `git stash` your work on the branch you're working on.
 2. `git switch dev`
 3. `git pull`.